opensafely/documentation/docs/getting-started.md

     ```yaml linenums="1" hl_lines="14 15 16 17 18 19"
     version: "3.0"

-    # Ignore this`expectation` block.
+    # Ignore this `expectations` block.
 It is required but not used, and will be removed in future versions.
     expectations:
       population_size: 1000